 See?
 Qcow2 is much smaller than RAW image.

 You can now create a new KVM instance by importing the virtual disk image file from command line or using any graphical KVM management applications like Virt-manager or Cockpit web console.
-Refer the following guide for more details:

 To fix this issue, you must release the virtual disk from the Virtualbox and try again to convert the image.
 Refer the following guide to know how to do this:

 In this guide, we have seen how to migrate Virtualbox VMs into KVM VMs in Linux.
 We also looked at how to create a new KVM instance by importing the Qcow2 image file.

 I’ve already been able to get this far.
 I’ve also been able to import the qcow2 into Proxmox VE (KVM) without issues IF the VirtualBox VM was created using BIOS instead of UEFI.

 Would you please cover any extra steps for a UEFI VM going into KVM, even if it’s not Proxmox?

 I added this ot my to-do list.
 I will try it in my test machine and post a guide.